Design Management Institute (DMI)

 Carole was appointed to the Design Management Institute’s Board of Directors in 2012.
 DMI advocates for and connects design management globally, in business, research and academia.
 She is the holder of 2 patents, and has received numerous leadership and civic awards.
 She is a sought-after presenter and keynote speaker at conferences worldwide including the Destination Design Management Conference, the International Conference of Usability Professionals Association, the Society of Women Engineers, and the Distinguished Visitor Speaker Series at the University of Michigan.
 She has also served as a Juror for the Business Week/IDSA IDEA Awards – the Top International Design Awards.
 She has been featured in PBS documentaries on Leadership, Industrial Design and Diversity.

-Senior Director, Innovation and Design
+Director, Innovation Research

 Associate Director, Advanced Development